Data Reveals Downtown SF's Evolution Beyond the 9–5

 The Visitor Economy After Hours

-The distribution of visitor visits across the day reveals a notable structural change.
-In 2019, visitor activity followed a single-peak pattern, concentrated in midday hours and declining steadily through the afternoon and evening.
-In 2025, that pattern has shifted.
-While the midday concentration remains present, evening hours account for a larger share of visitor activity than they did in 2019- visits between 6pm and 10pm represent a proportionally greater part of the visitor day.
-Rather than a single midday peak followed by a sustained decline, the 2025 visitor curve reflects two distinct periods of concentration: one centered around midday and one emerging in the evening hours.
+Identifying the drivers of after-hours activity requires a closer look at how out-of-market visitor patterns specifically evolved between 2019 and 2025.
+In 2019, visitor activity followed a single-peak pattern, concentrating in midday and declining steadily through the evening.
+By 2025, that structure had shifted.
+While midday remains a focal point, evening hours now account for a larger share of visitor activity; specifically, visits between 6pm and 10pm represent a proportionally greater part of the visitor day.

 The Programming Behind the Numbers

 Shifts in visitation patterns do not occur in isolation.
-Behind the data presented here is a deliberate and sustained effort by the Downtown San Francisco Partnership to program the district across all hours and all days of the week, not only during the conventional workday.
+Behind the data presented here is a deliberate and sustained effort by the Downtown San Francisco Partnership (DSFP) to program the district across all hours and days of the week, not only during the conventional workday.

 One measure of that effort's impact is behavioral.
 Search interest in "Downtown San Francisco events," as measured by Google Trends, provides a proxy for active public intent to engage with the district.
-For most of the preceding decade, search interest in this term was intermittent- registering in isolated months before returning to lower levels.
+For most of the preceding decade, search interest in this term was intermittent, registering in isolated months before returning to lower levels.
 Beginning in June 2025, that pattern changed materially.
 Interest has registered consistently every month since, peaking at an indexed high of 100 in December 2025, the highest point recorded in the dataset, and remaining substantially elevated through early 2026.

 Note: Google Trends indices are relative measures.
 The maximum value of 100 represents the point of highest search interest in the dataset.
 A value of 50 indicates interest at half that peak level.
 Months registering zero do not necessarily indicate the absence of searches but reflect volume below the threshold captured by the relative index.